carla-simulator/carla/Docs/map_customization.md

   - Collision Enabled: Chooses the type of collision to use.
   - Gap distance: Places a Gap between each repeated mesh, for repetitive non continuous walls: bush chains, bollards...

 (Last three variables are specific for some particular assets to be defined in the next point) A requisite to create assets compatibles with this component is that all the meshes have their pivot placed wherever the repetition starts in the lower point possible with the rest of the mesh pointing positive (Preferably by the X axis)

 ### Specific Walls (Dynamic material)

 In the project folder "Content/Static/Walls" are included some specific assets to be used with this SplineMeshRepeater with a series of special characteristics.
-The uv space of this meshes and their materials are the same for all of them, making them exchangeable. each material is composed of three different surfaces the last three parameters slightly modify the color of this surfaces:
+The UV space of this meshes and their materials are the same for all of them, making them exchangeable. each material is composed of three different surfaces the last three parameters slightly modify the color of this
+surfaces:

   - MainMaterialColor: Change the main material of the Wall
   - DetailsColor: Change the color of the details (if any)